-What Is a Biomedical Science Degree?
+What Is a Biomedical Sciences Degree?

 Are you in Singapore?
 You are eligible for our free services.

 We are the overseas university application centre in Singapore.
 Fully funded by universities, our services are free for students in Singapore.
 Contact us to get free advice and assistance on your application, visa and accommodation.